Presidency of Bongbong Marcos: Health

+Through Proclamation No. 297, Marcos lifted the state of public health emergency issued in March 2020 by President Duterte following the onset of the COVID-19 pandemic.
+The proclamation lifted all established medical protocols, including the mandatory use of face masks; it also allowed emergency use authorizations (EUAs) for vaccines to remain for one year in order to exhaust the remaining vaccines.

 Marcos allowed the controversial Vape Regulation Bill to lapse into law on July 25.
 The bill has been approved in January 2022 by both the Senate and the House of Representatives of the 18th Congress, but has been transmitted to Malacañang for Duterte to act upon only on June 24, six days before his presidency ended.

-The Department of Health (DOH) launched on July 26 its "PinasLakas" campaign to continue administering COVID-19 booster doses to at least 39 million Filipinos, or 50% of the eligible population of 77 million, in Marcos' first 100 days of presidency.
+The Department of Health (DOH) launched on July 26 its "PinasLakas" campaign to continue administering COVID-19 booster doses to at least 39 million Filipinos, or 50% of the eligible population of 77 million, in Marcos's first 100 days of presidency.
 In September, the DOH lowered its target population to 23 million after seeing minimal progress in the booster campaign, which DOH officer-in-charge Maria Rosario Vergeire attributed to pandemic fatigue.
-By the end of Marcos' first 100 days, a total of 20 million Filipinos received their booster doses, of which 3.4 million received their first booster doses under the administration's booster campaign.
+By the end of Marcos's first 100 days, a total of 20 million Filipinos received their booster doses, of which 3.4 million received their first booster doses under the administration's booster campaign.

 On August 31, Cebu City mayor Michael Rama signed an order making the wearing of face masks "non-obligatory" in his city, prompting the Department of the Interior and Local Government (DILG) to raise the issue of the lifting of face masks before the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF).
 The DOH maintained that face masks give 80% protection against COVID-19 and other contagious diseases, and expressed worry that other local government units would follow Rama's action; the DOH later agreed to allow the lifting of face masks only among low-risk individuals and in low-risk settings.
 On September 12, Marcos signed his third executive order, allowing voluntary use of face masks in outdoor settings with good ventilation.
 Following the recommendation of the National Disaster Risk Reduction and Management Council, Marcos, on September 13, signed a proclamation extending from September 13, 2022, to December 31, 2022, the period of the state of calamity declared by his predecessor, Rodrigo Duterte, due to the COVID-19.

+To provide medical assistance to more people, in August 2023, Marcos signed a law establishing specialty centers in government hospitals in every region.